AnxinYang/axync/packages/extract-json/README.md

 ## Overview

-`@axync/extract-json` is a utility for extracting JSON objects and arrays from a raw string.
-This package is particularly useful when dealing with strings, such as LLM responses, where you need to extract valid JSON objects or arrays from a larger text.
+`@axync/extract-json` is a powerful utility designed to extract valid JSON objects and arrays from raw text.
+Whether you're working with large text data, processing logs, or parsing responses from Large Language Models (LLMs), this package helps you efficiently extract structured JSON data from unstructured strings.

-> This package only extracts Objects and Arrays from strings.
+Key features include:
+- **Asynchronous and Streaming Support**: Process large strings incrementally without blocking the event loop.
+- **Flexible JSON Extraction**: Extract multiple JSON objects or arrays from mixed or noisy text.
+- **Real-Time Data Processing**: Ideal for real-time applications like log parsing or API response handling.
+- **Error Resilience**: Skips invalid JSON gracefully while continuing to parse valid data.

+> Note: This package focuses on extracting JSON objects (`{}`) and arrays (`[]`) only.
+Other JSON types like strings, numbers, or booleans are not supported.

+With `@axync/extract-json`, you can seamlessly integrate JSON extraction into your workflows, making it an essential tool for developers working with unstructured text or LLM outputs.

 ## Installation